britslambs/DH110/Assignment 1/README.md

 The app uses common phrases that is consistent with other websites/apps such as "Contacts" and "Suggested".
 In addition, universally known icons (house, avatar, and gear) are utilized.
 But the panel to control which page you are on is at the bottom of the screen.
 Also, there is no sign out that is usually in the settings of many websites and apps.
 There is a section called "Bookmarked Polos" where users can bookmark certain videos.
 While this phrase is relevant to the app name it can be confusing for users to understand what this is, requiring them to research it.
 When clicking on the vertical ellipsis next to a chat on the home page, the option "Set Chat Tile" is available.
 This is feature is for users to set profile photos for the people they are chatting with.
 It is confusing as this phrase is not common in other chat apps or websites.
 (3)

-*Improvements Move the panel to the top of the app to be more consistent with other website/apps.
+*Improvements: Move the panel to the top of the app to be more consistent with other website/apps.
 This will help the user be more comfortable with using the app, especially if it is their first time.
 Include a sign out option in the "Settings".
 Change "Bookedmarked Polos" to "Favorited" or "Saved".
 Change "Set Chat Tile" to "Add Profile Picture" instead.*

 ## 5. Error Prevention
 The website/app should prevent errors from occurring and check with users using confirmation.